OJB-Quantum/Gabriels-Horn/README.md

 # Gabriels-Horn
-Generate a visualization Gabriel's Horn in Python and Blender.
+Generate a visualization of Gabriel's Horn in Python and Blender.

 ---